 Q. Who is a candidate for autologous islet cell transplantation?

-A. People who are candidates for autologous islet cell transplantation include patients with chronic, hereditary, or recurrent acute pancreatitis that has not been successfully controlled with medical and surgical treatments.
+A. People who are candidates for autologous islet cell transplantation include patients with debilitating pain from chronic pancreatitis or those with multiple episodes of recurrent acute pancreatitis that has not been successfully controlled with other treatments.

 Back to Top

 Q. How does autologous islet cell transplantation differ from allogeneic islet cell transplantation?

 A. Autologous means that the patient is receiving his or her own tissue for transplant.
 Allogeneic refers to the transplantation of tissue from one person to another.

 Allogeneic islet transplantation is not used to prevent type 1 diabetes--it is used to treat it when is it already present.
 It's being studied as an alternative to whole-organ pancreas transplant for people with severe diabetes.
 In this procedure, islet cells are taken from a cadaver pancreas and then isolated and transplanted through the portal vein into the patient's liver.
 There is no surgery required.
 Because the islet cells came from a donor organ, the patient will require immunosuppressive therapy after treatment. »More information about allogeneic islet cell transplantation

 The University of Chicago Medicine is one of the select few hospitals in the nation that is performing both autologous and allogeneic islet cell transplantation.